 Language correction is not part of the peer review process, but referees may, if so wish, suggest corrections to the manuscript.

 How long does the review process take?
 The time required for the review process is dependent on the response of the referees.
 However, the typical time for EASL is approximately 3 months.
 Should the referees' reports contradict one another or a report is unnecessarily delayed, a further expert opinion will be sought.
-In rare cases for which it is extremely difficult to find a second referee to review the manuscript, or when the one referee's report has thoroughly convinced the Editor, decisions at this stage to accept, reject, or ask the author for a revision are made on the basis of only one referee's report.
+In rare cases for which it is extremely difficult to find a second referee to review the manuscript, or when the one referee's report has thoroughly convinced the Editor, decisions at this stage to accept, reject, or ask the author for a revision are made based on only one referee's report.
 The Editor's decision will be sent to the author with recommendations made by the referees, which usually includes verbatim comments by the referees.
 Revised manuscripts might be returned to the initial referees who may then request another revision of a manuscript.

 A final decision to accept or reject the manuscript will be sent to the author along with any recommendations made by the referees and may include verbatim comments by the referees.

 The Editor's decision is final.
 Referees advise the Editor, who is responsible for the final decision to accept or reject the article.